-- Past to Present: Arts of Mexico and Central and South America Limited to 45 students per hour.
+- Arts of Mexico and Central and South America Limited to 45 students per hour.
 Ancient times to the 20th century.

 - Ancient American Art Limited to 45 students per hour.
 Ancient art from Mexico and Central and South America.

-- Colonial to Modern American Art Limited to 45 students per hour.
-17th- to 20th- century United States.
+- Colonial to Modern American Art Limited to 60 students per hour.
+17th- to 20th-century United States.

 - Arts of Europe Limited to 60 students per hour.
-Classical times to the 20th century Europe.
+Classical times to 20th-century Europe.

-- Arts of the Ancient World Limited to 30 students per hour.
-Ancient Egypt, Greece, Rome, Asia and the Americas.
+- Arts of the Ancient World Limited to 60 students per hour.
+Ancient Egypt, Greece, Rome, Asia, and the Americas.

 - Contemporary Art Limited to 60 students per hour.
 1945 to the present.

-- Collection Highlights Limited to 60 students per hour.
-Treasures throughout the Museum's collections.
+- Collection Highlights Limited to 90 students per hour.
+Treasures throughout the Museum's collection.

 Special Education Visit